 - When did the symptoms begin?

-- Have you recently started taking any new medications?
-If so, what is the medication?
+- Have you recently started taking any new medicines?
+If so, what is the medicine?

 - Have you been bitten by a mosquito or tick during the past few weeks?